EuroPython/website/data/faq.md

 A. The EuroPython conference is entirely run by volunteers and we always need some extra help.
 If you want to get involved, please email [volunteers@europython.eu](mailto:volunteers@europython.eu) and we will be more than happy to answer your questions.

-# COVID RELATED QUESTIONS
+# COVID Related Questions

 **Please refer to our [COVID Info Page](https://ep2022.europython.eu/covid-info) for detailed information.
 Please bear in mind that the information in this section can change at any time and without warning.
 We will aim to provide updates whenever there is a change.**

 ## **Q: Will I get a ticket refund or exchange if I cannot travel due to COVID restrictions?**

 A: Travelling can be expected to be complicated during a pandemic.
 We will aim to offer a full refund of the conference ticket if your circumstances change.
 Before 11 June, you can request a refund with no questions asked.
 After the date, please email us at [refunds@europython.eu](mailto:refunds@europython.eu) if you need a refund due to special circumstances.

 ## **Q: Will there be any COVID safety precautions at the venue?**